r0han99/Covid19-ML-Application/README.md

     Streamlit is used to create flawless Front-End Aesthetics and to hold all the front-end Integrated Data Visualisations and Machine Learning Implementation.
 The app is Deployed on Streamlit Share, because of an *Invitation to test*, offered by a Streamlit's community major, A cloud platform which is now in closed BETA.

 - **[7/12/2020]**
-  Deployment expired, Initially to generate requirements.txt programtically, I used Pigar which specifically tagged the versions used at that point of time. as of now, some of the modules are updated. so, removing the version tags for each module-name in the requirements.txt and rebooting the deployment installed the newest versions of the modules used in this application. problem resolved, deployment is active.
+  Deployment expired, Initially to generate requirements.txt programtically, I used _Pigar Tool_ which specifically tagged the versions used at that point of time. as of now, some of the modules are updated. so, removing the version tags for each module-name in the requirements.txt and rebooting the deployment installed the newest versions of the modules used in this application. problem resolved, deployment is active.

   Note, Deployment on Heroku is taken-down as in it's `Under-maintenance` but it still shows up Under Environments Section of this repository please ignore that.
 The Only Actively Maintained Deployment is the later.